-Student Assessor T Level Technical T Level Technical Qualification in Education and Early Years (603/5829/4) C riteria Evidence Reference 1.1 All children and entitled to an approtent that is appropriate to promotes high stanfulfilment of potenti the Equality Act 20 opriate education, one to their needs, dards and the al, as set out in and children's deve 5 years old and has rly years educator d patterns of babies' elopment from birth to s an understanding of ht from 5 to 7 years.
-1.3 An effective ear understands babies development patter s' and children's rns, including: guage, and tion development I and brain a child's age and dare in the early stare in the early staregulate and it is so developed through Co-regulation (the children to help the express and regulation) out the early years. support we provide to theories, philosoph research that unde e approaches are not d do not support
+Student Assessor T Level Technical Qualification in Educat ion and Early / Years (603/5829/4) С riteria Evidence Reference 1.1 All children and entitled to an approtent is appropriate promotes high star fulfilment of potentithe Equality Act 20 opriate education, one to their needs, adards and the al, as set out in and children's deve 5 years old and has rly years educator d patterns of babies' elopment from birth to s an understanding of ht from 5 to 7 years.
+1.3 An effective ea understands babies development patter s' and children's rns, including: guage, and tion development a child's age and of are in the early staregulate and it is so developed through Co-regulation (the children to help the express and regula out the early years. support we provide to theories, philosoph research that unde e approaches are not do not support